-Equal Reduce the disability Activities that: opportunity employment gap - Demonstrate action to increase the representation of disabled people in the contract workforce. - Support disabled people in developing new skills relevant to the contract, including through training schemes that result in recognised qualifications. - Influence staff, suppliers, customers and communities through the delivery of the contract to support disabled T 11 16 19 people.
-Tackle workforce inequality Activities that: - Demonstrate action to identify and tackle inequality in employment, skills and pay in the contract workforce Support in-work progression to help people, including those from disadvantaged or minority groups, to move into higher paid work by developing new skills relevant to the contract. - Demonstrate action to identify and manage the risks of modern slavery in the delivery of the contract, including in the supply chain.
-Wellbeing Improve health and Activities that: wellbeing - Demonstrate action to support the health and wellbeing, including physical and mental health, in the contract workforce. - Influence staff, suppliers, customers and communities through the delivery of the contract to support health and Impresso as as as as as its a wellbeing, including physical and mental health.
-Improve community Activities that: integration -Demonstrate collaboration with users and communities in the co-design and delivery of the contract to support strong integrated communities.
-Influence staff, suppliers, customers and communities through the delivery of the contract to support strong, integrated communities.
+Equal Reduce the disability Activities that: opportunity employment gap Demonstrate action to increase the representation of disabled people in the contract workforce.
+Support disabled people in developing new skills relevant to the contract, including through training schemes that result in recognised qualifications.
+Influence staff, suppliers, customers and communities through the delivery of the contract to support disabled people.
+Tackle workforce inequality Activities that: Demonstrate action to identify and tackle inequality in employment, skills and pay in the contract workforce.
+Support in-work progression to help people, including those from disadvantaged or minority groups, to move into higher paid work by developing new skills relevant to the contract.
+Demonstrate action to identify and manage the risks of modern slavery in the delivery of the contract, including in the supply chain.
+Wellbeing Improve health and wellbeing Activities that: - Demonstrate action to support the health and wellbeing, including physical and mental health, in the contract workforce. - Influence staff, suppliers, customers and communities through the delivery of the contract to support health and wellbeing, including physical and mental health.
+Improve community integration Activities that: -Demonstrate collaboration with users and communities in the co-design and delivery of the contract to support strong integrated communities. - Influence staff, suppliers, customers and communities through the delivery of the contract to support strong, integrated communities.